 - Merely notifying the instructor

-Once registration has been processed for Open University, full refunds will not be available.
+Once registration has ended for Open University, full refunds will not be available.

-- 65% of the fees collected will not be refunded until the end of the third week of the semester.
+- Refunds will not be processed until the end of the third week of the semester.

 - No refunds will be given after the third week.